Roof Top Tent Reviews

-This tent has numerous stand out features, however, they come with a higher price tag.
-If you are an overlander who are willing to spend a good amount of money for a top of the line roof tent, the Skycamp 2.0 is for you.
+This tent has numerous stand-out features, however, they come with a higher price tag.
+If you are an overlander who is willing to spend a good amount of money for a top-of-the-line roof tent, the Skycamp 2.0 is for you.

 - Has stainless steel locks to give you peace of mind

 - Performs well in the wind